NeuroJSON/jnifti/JNIfTI_specification.md

       name          optimized array container header for N-D array    row-major-order serialized N-D array data
 ```

-Data compression can also be applied to the binary JNIfTI `NIFTIData` if
+Data compression can also be applied to the binary JNIfTI `NIFTIData` by
-one convers the above corresponding annotated array form into BJData.
+converting the above corresponding annotated array into BJData form.
-For example, for a `uint8` formatted 256x256x256 3D volume, one can write as
+For example, for a `uint8` formatted 256x256x256 3D volume, one can use
 ```
 [U][10][NIFTIData]
 [[]